Welcome to today's edition of the Rush 24-7 podcast.

 They lived in the homes of their children.

-And so what we're doing, we're we're getting rid of the idea, the notion of the biblical notion to honor the mother and father, and there's less of that going on today because people can force other people to honor their mother and father through the tax code.
+And there's less of that going on today because people can force other people to honor their mother and father through the tax code.

 We'll be back with your calls after this.

-We're back, uh Walter Williams sitting in for Rush Limbaugh, and you can be on with us by calling 800-282-2882.
+We're back, Walter Williams, sitting in for Rush Limbaugh, and you can be on with us by calling 800-282-2882.

-And you know, there's very little incentive for us to move more towards liberty.
+And, you know, there's very little incentive for us to move more towards liberty.

 Consider the following.

-Suppose I'm running for the United States Senate in your state, let's say North Carolina, and I go back and forth across the state as I'm camp campaigning, and I say, look, I've read the United States Constitution, and if you elect me to the Senate, don't expect for me to bring back meals on wheels, aid to higher education, highway construction funds because it's not in the Constitution.
+Suppose I'm running for the United States Senate in your state, let's say North Carolina, and I go back and forth across the state as I'm campaigning, and I say, look, I've read the United States Constitution, and if you elect me to the Senate, don't expect for me to bring back meals on wheels, aid to higher education, highway construction funds, because it's not in the Constitution.

 I will only do those things that are in the United States Constitution.